VNDR-MUSIC/VSD/README.md

-# VSD Network - The Currency for the Creator Economy
+ run bbild# VSD Network - The Currency for the Creator Economy

 This is a Next.js project bootstrapped with Firebase and Genkit for the VSD Network, the official financial ecosystem for the Independent Media Group (IMG).